bigtoast/sbt-liquibase/README.md

 </table>

-Warnings and Notes
+Notes
 ------------------
-I needed liquibase in an sbt project and after a little encouragement from a recent BASE (Bay Area Scala Enthusiasts) meeting I thought I would hack it out.
-Hence, this plugin is still at the alpha stage of development.
-I have used the update and generate changelog tasks in a production environment.
-The other tasks have only been used in a test environment.
-There is not much error handling.
-This is my first sbt plugin and I was focusing on functionality.
+I needed liquibase in an sbt project and after a little encouragement from a recent BASE (Bay Area Scala Enthusiasts) meeting I thought
+I would hack it out.
+We have been using it in production for a few months now and haven't had any real problems other than to make sure that the changelog path is relative ( which it is by default ).
+The reason for using a relative path is that liquibase stores the path to the changelog in the DATABASECHANGELOG table and the path is used to detect if a changelog has already been run.
+If you use absolute paths and then run your migrations from somewhere else on your computer ( you moved your project for example ) the migration will fail because liquibase will try to run the same migrations again.

 If any bugs are found or features wanted please file an issue in the github project.
 I will do my best to accommodate.